 Two cats, one squat with short, black fur, the other slender, with orange fur and extraordinarily large ears, and both in light-weight blue uniforms, left the ZooCatron Quest orbiting the planet and descended rapidly in their pod toward the planet’s surface.
 All instruments trained on a landing place surrounded by quaint plantings, so reminiscent of the Feline Middle Ages, before ZooCatron’s lakes had frozen then disappeared.

 The star around which this planet revolved was barely visible on the horizon.
 Through the dim light of daybreak, Shvaart, the black cat, surveyed an open area the pod calculated suitable for landing.
 He tapped a few dots on the instrument panel, and the pod began its descent.
-Ensign Prrrup secured their fasteners for impact.
+His companion, Ensign Prrrup, secured their fasteners for impact.

-Blue and yellow bits went flying under the pod as it landed with a surprisingly gentle bounce and settled into a thick cluster of multi-colored growth.
+The pod sent pieces of vegetation flying as it landed with a surprisingly gentle bounce and settled into a thick cluster of multi-colored growth.
 Everything else in the area—enclosures, gigantic plants with dark, thick stems, and winding trails (rivers?)—looked gray, at least through their viewer.

-“The sensors indicate a tolerable environment, mostly the same gases we breathe, but not as rich in oxygen,” Prrrup reported.
-“Unlike ZooCatron’s atmosphere, this one has lots of nitrogen, argon, oxygen, and carbon dioxide. ”
+“The sensors indicate a tolerable environment, mostly the same gases we breathe, but richer in oxygen,” Prrrup reported.
+“Unlike ZooCatron’s atmosphere, this one also has lots of nitrogen, argon, and carbon dioxide. ”

 “You’re the engineer.
 Tell me, will we be OK?”